• Skip to primary navigation

 Chicken Korma is cooking in a pan with lid closed.

-• Open the lid, give the korma a gentle mix, and simmer for an additional 10 minutes or until the chicken is fully cooked.
-Adjust seasoning with salt as needed.
+• Remove the lid, stir gently, and continue to simmer for another 10 minutes, or until the chicken is thoroughly cooked.
+Adjust the salt to taste at this stage.

 Chicken Korma is simmering in a pan.